numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

         def _get_loop(...) -> lowlevel_C_loop:
             raise NotImplementedError

-It will be seen in NEP 43, that this ``CastingImpl`` object can be used identically as part of the implementation of universal functions.
+NEP 43 will show that this ``CastingImpl`` object can be used without change in the implementation of universal functions.

-We believe that these (class)method represent a minimal set to consolidate all current functionality in NumPy, while also providing the flexibility necessary for complex user defined DTypes.
+We believe that these few items can consolidate all current functionality in NumPy while also providing the flexibility to support complex user-defined DTypes.

 ******************************************************************************